Law Office of Richard T. Seymour, P.L.L.C.

 - Reasonable people who have serious problems in the workplace.

-I am licensed in the District of Columbia and Maryland.
+I am licensed in the District of Columbia and Maryland, as well as a number of Federal courts across the country (Eastern District of Michigan, Northern District of Mississippi, Northern District of New York, and Southern District of Texas, as well as various Federal appellate courts).
 If you are outside these jurisdictions and litigation in court is likely, it will be necessary to associate an attorney licensed to practice in the State in question.

-Richard Seymour is rated “AV” by Martindale-Hubbell, the leading American and international lawyers’ directory and rating service.
+I am rated “AV Preeminent – Judicial Edition” by Martindale-Hubbell, the leading American and international lawyers’ directory and rating service.
 This is the highest possible rating, and is explained by Martindale-Hubbell as follows:

 - AV Preeminent – Judicial Edition – shows that a lawyer has been rated by peers and judges as having reached the height of professional excellence.
 He or she has usually practiced law for many years, and is recognized for the highest levels of skill and integrity.